Leah Messer Opens Up About Jeremy Calvert Possibly Going To Hawaii With Her: ‘I Don’t Want To Get My Hopes Up’

 — Teen Mom (@TeenMom) October 22, 2019

-As previously reported by The Inquisitr, Leah opened up to her daughter’s about her relationship with Jeremy on a recent episode of Teen Mom 2 after her daughter Aleeah took her phone and read text messages from Jeremy.
+As previously reported by The Inquisitr, Leah opened up to her daughter’s about her relationship with Jeremy on a recent episode of Teen Mom 2 after her daughter Aleeah took her phone and read text messages from her father.
 Leah revealed that she and Jeremy were just “going with the flow.”

 Fans can tune in to an all-new episode of Teen Mom 2 Tuesday night on MTV to catch up with Leah Messer and Jeremy Calvert.